Mount Zwegabin: Development

 Tourism-related development around Mount Zwegabin has grown in recent years.
 The Myanmar Native Land Public Company has announced plans to invest approximately $12–15 million to build bungalows, a shopping area, and visitor facilities following the completion of a cable car project.
-Eco-friendly restrooms and rest shelters have also been introduced near the summit to improve accessibility while minimizing environmental damage.
-Environmental assessments by NGOs emphasize that all future projects should preserve the fragile limestone ecosystem and local biodiversity.

 Religious significance

 The Zwegabin Mountain Hair Relic Pagoda is believed to date back to the same era as other major Buddhist pilgrimage sites such as Kyaiktiyo Pagoda, Zin Kyaik Mountain Pagoda, and Mulae Pagoda.
 Every year, thousands of pilgrims visit during religious festivals to pay homage, meditate, and offer prayers.
-The sacred relics, combined with the mountain’s folklore, reaffirm its place as a center of faith, devotion, and cultural pride among the Karen people.